ethereum/zkvm-website/src/content/blog/community-update-q2.md

 ---
 title: "Community Update: Q2 Progress"
 date: "2025-07-30"
-excerpt: "A comprehensive overview of our Q2 achievements, upcoming milestones, and how the community can get involved in the ZK-EVM initiative."
+excerpt: "A comprehensive overview of our Q2 achievements, upcoming milestones, and how the community can get involved in the zkEVM initiative."
-author: "ZK-EVM Team"
+author: "zkEVM Team"
 tags: ["community", "updates", "milestones", "roadmap"]
 featured: true
 ---